Fruits And Veggies in 5-Gallon Buckets to Grow - Homemaking.com

 source: Daily Press

-Tomatoes are one of the most popular varieties of produce grown in five-gallon buckets.
-A single plant can yield many tomatoes, and you can bring the bucket inside when it gets cold for fresh tomatoes year-round!
+Tomatoes are among the most common types of produce grown in five-gallon buckets.
+You can cover a single plant with a single bucket when it gets cold and have fresh tomatoes, all year long!

 9. Zucchini